PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 18:11:23
+Last updated: 2024-04-02 18:11:56
-Random Quote: Never interrupt your enemy when he is making a mistake. - Napoleon
+Random Quote: Lord, make me an instrument of thy peace.
+Where there is hatred, let me sow love. - Francis of Assisi